Skip to Content

 Should you act now?

-It was widely anticipated that the tax credits expanded by the IRA could be modified this year as part of broader tax legislation.
-In that sense, the resulting OBBB approach to the ITC and PTC aren’t necessarily surprising.
-However, the date of the early termination, one- year safe harbor, potential for enhanced BOC restrictions, and looming material assistance testing create a complex environment for planning purposes.
+It was widely anticipated that the tax credits expanded by the IRA would be modified in 2025 as part of broader tax legislation.
+In that sense, the resulting OBBB approach to the ITC and PTC weren’t necessarily surprising.
+However, the date of the early termination, one-year safe harbor, potential for enhanced BOC restrictions, and now applicable material assistance testing create a complex environment for planning purposes.
 The challenges are heightened for significant projects that ordinarily take multiple years to plan, source equipment, and complete.
 When evaluating the options, a few questions may inform decision-making.

 Related Thinking